amc5dg/Run-Faster/README.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/data_sim.png "sample data")

 It looks like the runner's times got noticable quicker after ~40 laps.
+We will call this the switchpoint.

 Using this, let's set up a model.